ouracademy/website/README.md

 Remember that if you are a new author (put your information) in authors.yaml file.

+### About post commit messages

+We use [commit lint](https://conventional-changelog.github.io/commitlint/#/) in order to have a standard for commit messages.
+So if you create or update the content of a blog post, please use the `docs` type in your commit message, for example a commit message like `docs: new "post title"` is ok.

+Also we use the `docs` type in our commit messages, to show a change history of every post (see `<History/>` component in `posts/template.js`).

 ### Resources

 This project use Gatsby.
 See more of it in its awesome[tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql), it has very useful resources not only to learn Gatsby but also GraphQL, React & plugins for any purpose...